-Bring your students to the Garden to experience first hand one of the most diverse plant collections in the country.
-Each school tour focuses on specific areas of interest and is paired with curriculum guidelines.
+Experience first-hand one of the most diverse plant collections in the country through our interactive school programs.
+Each program focuses on specific areas of interest and is paired with curriculum guides.

 High School Internship Program